 Rotorua Airport encourages all operators of UAVs and RPAs to familiarise themselves with the Civil Aviation Rules (CAA) surrounding drone usage in controlled airspace, which were introduced on 1 August 2015.
 The purpose of the CAA is to ensure that aviation safety is maintained and that drone operators are taking responsibility for their operations near air spaces.

+Please raise an Airshare Request with Rotorua Tower in the first instance otherwise contact Jayne Marsh.
 Thank you for your co-operation which allows us to continue to operate safely and efficiently.

 Maps: Know where to fly within New Zealand

 Council policies: Know your rights on council land